London Southend Airport: 2021–present: Post-COVID-19 resumption

 On 17 December 2021, easyJet signed a multi-year deal with the airport and announced that they would initially return in a limited capacity with routes to Málaga and Palma de Mallorca.
 In 2022, easyJet announced that it would add flights to Amsterdam and Faro for the Summer 2023 season.
 Further routes to Paris, Geneva, Grenoble and Alicante were announced in 2023.

 In May 2022, Air Horizont announced it would base two of its Boeing 737 aircraft at the airport for VIP charter flights.
 In September 2022, ASL Airlines Ireland, operating for Amazon, announced it would terminate its cargo flights from Southend to Rome which was the airport's sole scheduled freight operation.

 In June 2023, the airport owner, Esken announced that the airport had been put up for sale following a strategic review of the group's businesses.
-In July 2023, BH Air announced a route to Burgas for the Summer 2024 season.
+In July 2023, BH Air announced a route to Burgas for the summer 2024 season.
 In August 2023, 2Excel Aviation, operating for Oil Spill Response, announced it would use the airport as a base for its two Boeing 727 aircraft to respond to international oil incidents.

 In March 2024, it was announced that the Carlyle Group, alongside Cyrrus Capital Partners, would take an 82.5% stake in the airport by converting debt to equity.
 The deal settled Esken's debt to Carlyle whilst providing a £5 million bridge loan and a commitment of £32 million of new funding to secure the airport's future.

 In May 2024, easyJet announced that the airline would return to base at Southend Airport with six new destinations immediately announced, with those destinations being served by three Airbus A320neo aircraft.
-In September 2024, BH Air announced it would renew its Burgas route for the Summer 2025 season, however it was announced in April 2025 that it stopped all flights to all UK airports.
-Eastern Airways also announced new routes beginning in April 2025.
+In September 2024, BH Air announced it would renew its Burgas route for the summer 2025 season, however the company announced in April 2025 that it was withdrawing from the UK market.
+Eastern Airways also announced new routes beginning in April 2025; Eastern subsequently entered administration in November 2025 after ceasing all operations.

+By mid-2026, EasyJet was the only airline operating a regular schedule from Southend.
+The number of destinations available had been increased to 30.